-What we need is a collaboration platform built around email.
+What we need is a platform built for email collaboration.

 Collaborative email is a type of email inbox software that multiple people can access and use and collaborate on email and tasks.
-It is most useful for teams that need to work on email together as a group, such as a customer support teams or executives who delegate their email to an executive assistant.
+It is most useful for teams that need to work on email together as a group, such as customer support teams or executives who delegate their Gmail account to an executive assistant.

 Cost-conscious companies often create a shared mailbox in their Google Workspace, Gmail, or Microsoft Office accounts to make it easier for customers to reach them (e.g., firstname.lastname@example.org) and share login information with everyone on a team that needs it.

 Makes sense.
 Right?

 The problem is that email was originally designed to be used by individuals.
 Sharing credentials to work collaboratively with people to triage and field incoming messages goes against the fundamental behavior of email.

 When you try to use email this way, you end up wasting more time due to the inability to know who’s working on what—creating confusion at best and angry customers at worst.